awsdocs/amazon-sagemaker-developer-guide/doc_source/autopilot-models.md

 1. Right\-click the name of the Autopilot job and select **Describe AutoML Job** from the pop up menu\.
 ![\[Select Describe AutoML Job.\]](http://docs.aws.amazon.com/sagemaker/latest/dg/images/autopilot/autopilot-models-details-generated-4.PNG)

-   To review the Objective:F1 metrics for each tuning job\.
+   To review the Objective: F1\_binary, F1, AUC, and Accuracy metrics for an AutoML job, select that AutoML job from the **Experiments** panel\.
-![\[Select Describe AutoML Job.\]](http://docs.aws.amazon.com/sagemaker/latest/dg/images/autopilot/autopilot-models-details-generated-5.PNG)
+![\[Select Describe AutoML Job.\]](http://docs.aws.amazon.com/sagemaker/latest/dg/images/autopilot/autopilot-model-metrics-report.png)

 1. To review the model details for the best tuning job, right\-click the **Trial name** labeled as the **Best** at the top of the list of trials that has the highest objective metric score and select **Open Model Details**\.
 ![\[Select Describe AutoML Job.\]](http://docs.aws.amazon.com/sagemaker/latest/dg/images/autopilot/autopilot-models-details-generated-6.PNG)